-The AO must take personal responsibility for assuring the Board of Trustees that there is compliance with the AFH and the Funding Agreement.

-The AO's must complete and sign an annual statement on regularity, propriety and compliance and submit this to the ESFA with the Trust's audited accounts.
+As AO, the CEO must take personal responsibility for assuring the Board of Trustees that there is compliance with the AFH and the Funding Agreement and must complete and sign an annual statement on regularity, propriety and compliance and submit this to the ESFA with the Trust's audited accounts.
 This is a formal declaration by the Trust's AO that their personal responsibilities to Parliament for the resources under their control during the year have been met.
 The AO must also demonstrate how the Trust has secured value for money via the governance statement in the audited accounts.
-The CEO has the power to challenge decisions made by Local Governing Bodies and may seek reconsideration of those decisions in the discharge of their legal duties.
+As Accounting Officer, the CEO has the power to challenge decisions made by Local Governing Bodies and may seek reconsideration of those decisions in the discharge of their legal duties.